Water Heater Anode Rod: What It Is & Why Replacement Matters

 Better water quality: Fresh anode rods prevent rusty water, sediment, and sulfur smells that affect your home's water quality.

-Maintained warranty coverage: Many manufacturers require documented anode rod maintenance to honor extended warranty terms.
+Maintained warranty coverage: Many manufacturers, including Bradford White and A.O.
+Smith, require documented anode rod inspection and replacement to honor extended warranty terms.

 Fewer emergency repairs: Proactive maintenance prevents sudden failures that require expensive emergency plumber visits and helps avoid hidden water damage throughout your system.